remotion-dev/remotion/packages/docs/docs/lambda/rendermediaonlambda.md

 A link to CloudWatch (if you haven't disabled it) that you can visit to see the logs for the render.

+### `renderFolder`

+_available from v3.2.43_

+A link to the folder in the AWS console where each chunk and render is located.

 ## See also

 - [Source code for this function](https://github.com/remotion-dev/remotion/blob/main/packages/lambda/src/api/render-media-on-lambda.ts)